NoodlePlexium/HashTheBible/README.md

 ## HASHING AND FORMATTING RULES:
-- No headers
+- No Verse numbers: - No headers
 - No verse numbers

 - 1 remove line spacing
 - 2 capitalize all